syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/Localization.md

 The following steps help to localize the header and context menus of docking child windows in the docking manager:

-Step 1.
-Include the required namespaces at the beginning of the file.
+**Step 1:** Include the required namespaces at the beginning of the file.

-{% capture codesnippet1 %}
 {% tabs %}

 {% highlight c# %}